Node similarity distribution of complex networks and its application in link prediction: Application

-Moreover, we rank all the unconnected node pairs in the network of the training set (or in the union of the first set and second set defined in the above) with decreasing order of CNS scores, and then consider the top-$L$ node pairs.
-Let us denote the number of unconnected node pairs with CNS scores no less than $x$, which belong to the first set by $\Phi_c(x)$, the second set by $\Phi_d(x)$ and the whole training set by $\Phi(x)$.
+Moreover, we rank all the disconnected node pairs of the training set, union of the first and second sets defined in the above, with decreasing order of CNS scores, and then consider the top-$L$ node pairs.
+Let us denote by $\Phi_c(x)$, $\Phi_d(x)$, and $\Phi(x)$ the number of disconnected node pairs (with the CNS scores no less than $x$) belonging to the first, second, and whole training set, respectively.
 Then, we have

-We obtain the CNS score of the $L$-th node pair, $x_L$, by solving the following inequation:
+We obtain the CNS score $x_L$ of the $L$-th node pair by further solving the following inequality: